 3. Thai Boat Noodles (Kuay Teow Reua)

 Kuay Teow Reua was initially sold on boats.
 Though you may no longer find vendors selling it on boats, you can still enjoy this delicacy near the riverside stalls.
-You can customise your dish by picking your choice of noodles and noodle soup to go with it.
+You can customize your dish by picking your choice of noodles and noodle soup to go with it.
 This dish is served in small portions in bowls.
 There is nothing like eating a bowl of noodles with a lakeside view.
-The taste of this will have you stacking dozens of empty bowls on your table in no time!
+This taste will have you stacking dozens of empty bowls on your table in no time!

 Where to try: You can find the best Thai boat noodles near Victory monument.
 An alley filled with excellent boat noodle stalls - 75, Soi Ratchawithi, Khet Ratchathewi, Krung Thep Maha Nakhon, Thailand.